lep511/rust-microsoft-cookbook/aws_lambda/medical-data/README.md

 ## Building

-To build the project for production, run `cargo lambda build --release --arm64`.
+To build the project for production, run `cargo lambda build --release`.
 Remove the `--release` flag to build for development.

 Read more about building your lambda function in [the Cargo Lambda documentation](https://www.cargo-lambda.info/commands/build.html).